Human trafficking in Bulgaria

+The country was placed on the Tier 2 Watch List in 2023.

+Prosecution (2010)

 The Bulgarian government sustained its strong anti-trafficking law enforcement response to human trafficking over the reporting period.
 Bulgaria prohibits trafficking for both commercial sexual exploitation and forced labor through Section 159 of its criminal code, which prescribes penalties of between two and 15 years’ imprisonment.
 These penalties are sufficiently stringent and commensurate with those prescribed for other serious crimes, such as rape.
 In 2009, police conducted 131 new trafficking investigations including nine labor trafficking investigations, compared with 187 sex trafficking and 25 labor trafficking investigations conducted in 2008.
 In 2009, authorities prosecuted 77 individuals for sex trafficking and four for forced labor compared with 79 persons prosecuted for sex trafficking and eight for labor trafficking in 2008.
-A total of 83 trafficking offenders were convicted – 80 for sex trafficking and three for labor trafficking offenses – compared with 66 sex trafficking offenders and three labor trafficking offenders convicted in 2008.
+A total of 83 trafficking offenders were convicted - 80 for sex trafficking and three for labor trafficking offenses - compared with 66 sex trafficking offenders and three labor trafficking offenders convicted in 2008.
 In 2009, 51 of the 83 convicted trafficking offenders were sentenced to imprisonment, a significant increase from 25 convicted offenders sentenced to serve time in prison in 2008.
 The government did not report the sentence ranges for those convicted trafficking offenders sentenced to time in prison.
 During the reporting period, the government partnered with NGOs and IOM to provide trafficking-specific training to 34 judges, 19 prosecutors, 60 labor inspectors, and 60 police officers.
 Bulgarian law enforcement officials also partnered with law enforcement counterparts from seven other European countries during 17 joint human trafficking investigations.

 There were continued reports of trafficking-related complicity of government officials during the reporting period.
 In 2009, two municipal councilors in Varna pleaded guilty to organized human trafficking, including forced prostitution following their arrest in the fall of 2008; one official was sentenced to one year of imprisonment and one official was sentenced to three years’ imprisonment.
 A third municipal councilor arrested in the same 2008 case did not plead guilty and his trial was ongoing at the time of this report.
 In a separate case, nine police officers of a local anti-organized crime unit in Vratsa were dismissed from office for assisting a trafficking group, although none of these officials were prosecuted for complicity in human trafficking.
 As reported in the 2009 Report, the government also investigated one police officer for complicity in trafficking in 2008; however, the government did not demonstrate efforts to prosecute this official at the conclusion of this reporting period.